Ypertex/blog/content/articles/2017-04-27-start-up-success-factors-trust-and-loyalty.md

 ---

-{{<note-info>}}Like all posts in my blog, this article reflects my personal opinion.
+{{<note class="is-info">}}Like all posts in my blog, this article reflects my personal opinion.
 I hope I found the right balance by providing value to a broader audience while still respecting the people involved.
-Of course, other ex-EntrePreneurs might maintain different positions on this topic and are welcome to correct any facts that I might have misrepresented.{{</note-info>}}
+Of course, other ex-EntrePreneurs might maintain different positions on this topic and are welcome to correct any facts that I might have misrepresented.{{</note>}}